2022-Summer-ITC-5103-01B/PocketReviewHardi/README.md

 ## Alfred Emasoga Padilla N01534041

 - Homepage: Main page of the website.
 Image slider implemented under the product section
-- Cameras: Landing page for all camera reviews
+- Cameras: Landing page for all camera reviews.
+Javascript more/less button to expand and reduce comments
-- Camera Review Page: A complete review page of one camera product
+- Camera Review Page: A complete review page of one camera product.
+Javascript(Jquery) on comments.
+Comments are save to local storage and are persistent.
+There is a validation to check if comment text area is empty when sent.